w3f/polkadot-wiki/docs/learn-treasury.md

 be suggested by anyone and are supported by members of the Council.
 Tips do not have any definite value, the final value of the tip is decided based on the median of all tips issued by the tippers.

-Currently on Kusama, the tippers are the same as the members of the Council.
+Currently on Kusama and Polkadot, the tippers are the same as the members of the Council.
 However, being a tipper is not the direct responsibility of the Council, and at some point the Council and the tippers may be different groups of accounts.

 A tip will enter a closing phase when more than a half plus one of the tipping group have endorsed a tip.
 During that timeframe, the other members of the tipping group can still issue their tips, but